pwbrown/exec/README.md

 # exec
-Desktop Application for managing and executing commonly terminal commands
+Desktop Application for managing and executing commonly used terminal commands